 Surgical Treatments for Bile Duct Cancer in Manhattan, NYC

 It can be difficult to decide whether or not surgery is the right treatment option for you regarding your bile duct cancer.
-The best way to make this decision is to gain as much knowledge as possible, and to talk with your oncologist about all of your potential options.
+The best way to make this decision is to gain as much knowledge as possible, and to talk with an oncologist at Mount Sinai’s Division of Hepatobiliary Surgery about all of your potential options.

 There are two general types of surgery when it comes to treating bile duct cancer: